weizhongwang/hello-world/README.md

-# hello-world
+# ng2-kb
-This is a test project before I load up a real one.
-I'm hoping to get an iOS app going here.
+This is a test project to build the KB front end using ng2/ts.